Q: Will the IRS enforce the Affordable Care Act’s penalty for 2018 tax returns?

 The ACA’s main insurance reforms (guaranteed-issue coverage, premium subsidies, and the individual mandate) are often described as a three-legged stool.
 Insurers can no longer reject people based on medical history, and that pushes premiums upwards.
 But the individual mandate ensures that healthy people purchase coverage, helping to keep premiums in check.
 And premium subsidies offset a significant portion of the cost for low-income and middle-class enrollees, making coverage affordable in situations where it would otherwise be unaffordable.

 Remove or weaken any leg, and the stool (in this case, the insurance market) becomes unbalanced.
-Although the individual mandate remains in place until the end of 2018, there is widespread confusion about whether the mandate is still in effect.
+Although the individual mandate penalty elimination was delayed until the end of 2018, there was widespread confusion in 2017 and 2018 about whether the mandate was still in effect.
 The uninsured rate rose in 2017, and the Congressional Budget Office projects that the number of uninsured Americans in 2027 will be higher by 13 million people than it would have been if the individual mandate penalty had remained in place.
-Although most areas of the country are expected to continue to have stable individual markets (thanks in large part to the premium subsidies, which keep coverage affordable for most enrollees) even without the individual mandate, there are concerns about market destabilization in some areas.